Luna is an idea for a native iOS app that helps people who experience stress and anxiety sleep better at night by improving their mental well being.

 Final product will be a hi-fi prototype with 12-20 screens of 1 or 2 task flows

-With a growing sleep aid market set to reach up to 114B USD in 2025, it’s clear that people care about their sleep⁵.
+At the time of writing this, the sleep aid market is set to reach up to 114B USD in 2025⁵.
 A study done by the Government of Canada found that approximately 1 in 3 adults get less than 7 hours of sleep each night, with 1 in 2 having trouble falling and staying asleep at night.
 The main factors contributing to this are chronic stress, sedentary lifestyles, and poor mental health².

 Studies have found that maintaining good daily habits can result in successful sleep.
 Some habits include regular wake-up and bed-times and practicing mindfulness and stress-reducing techniques².